 Commencement, Modification and Termination

-These Terms of Reference commence on 30 March 2016 and will continue in effect for 5 years unless extended or terminated by the Steering Committee.1
+These Terms of Reference are in effect as of the date they are formally adopted by the Steering Committee and will continue in effect until May 31, 2031 unless extended or terminated by the Steering Committee.

 These Terms of Reference may be modified at any time by consensus of the Steering Committee.